reftch/stock-service-vuejs/README.md

 ### Swagger UI

-This service also has the ability to get access for service from the Swagger UI console:
+This service also has the ability to get access for service API from the Swagger UI console:

 [**http://localhost:3000/swagger-ui.html**](http://localhost:3000/swagger-ui.html)

 ### UI part

 UI part is based on the VueJS 3 with supporting Typescript.
-[Axios](https://github.com/axios/axios) library is used as a Http client of the server side and [Chart.js](https://www.chartjs.org/) for representing the company daily quote stocks.
+[Axios](https://github.com/axios/axios) library is used as a **http** client of the server side and [Chart.js](https://www.chartjs.org/) is used for representing the company daily quote stocks.

 For running client part we need import all necessary dependencies and then run the client in the development mode: